Politics of Mongolia: Since the 1990s

 Until June 1996, the predominant party in Mongolia was the Mongolian People's Revolutionary Party (MPRP).
 The country's first democratically elected president was Punsalmaagiin Ochirbat, who served from September 1990 to June 1997.
 Ochirbat was a member of the MPRP until the 1993 presidential election, when he was nominated as a candidate by the opposition Mongolian Social Democratic Party (MNDP) and the Mongolian National Democratic Party (MNDP).

 Tsakhiagiin Elbegdorj, as the chairman of the MNDP, co-led the Democratic Union Coalition to its first historic victory in the 1996 parliamentary elections, winning 50 out of 76 parliamentary seats.
 The Democratic Union, between the MNDP, the MSDP and the Mongolian Green Party, was in power from 1996 to 2000.
 Mendsaikhany Enkhsaikhan, election manager of Democratic Union, worked as the prime minister from 7 July 1996 to 23 April 1998.
 In 1998, a clause in the constitution was removed that prohibited members of parliament to take cabinet responsibility.
 Thus on 23 April 1998, the parliament elected (61–6) Democratic chairman and caucus leader Elbegdorj as the prime minister.
 Due to the minority MPRP's demand, Elbegdorj lost a confidence vote at the Parliament and triggered a government crisis.

 He stayed as caretaker prime minister until a successor was nominated by the State Great Khural.
 Elbegdorj was succeeded by Janlavyn Narantsatsralt (MNDP) on 9 December 1998.
 Janlavyn Narantsatsralt worked as the prime minister for eight months until his resignation in July 1999.
 Rinchinnyamyn Amarjargal became Democratic Party's new chairman and served as the prime minister from 30 July 1999 to 26 July 2000.

-In 1997, Natsagiin Bagabandi (MPRP) was elected as the country's president in 1997 Mongolian presidential election.
-He was re-elected as president in 2001 Mongolian presidential election and served as the country's president until 2005.
+In 1997, Natsagiin Bagabandi (MPRP) was elected as the country's president in the 1997 presidential election.
+He was re-elected as president in 2001 presidential election and served as the country's president until 2005.

 Since the 2000s

-As a result of 2000 parliamentary elections, the MPRP was back in power in the parliament and the government as well as the presidency.

-The vote in the 2004 parliamentary elections was evenly split between the two major political forces – Motherland-Democratic Coalition of Democratic Party and Motherland Party and the MPRP.
-Thus it required the establishing of the first ever coalition government in Mongolia between the democratic coalition and the MPRP.
-On 20 August 2004, Elbegdorj became the prime minister of Mongolia for the second time leading a grand coalition government.
+As a result of the 2000 parliamentary elections, the MPRP was back in power in the parliament and the government as well as the presidency.
+The vote in the 2004 parliamentary elections was evenly split between the two major political forces – the ruling MPRP and the opposition Motherland Democratic Coalition between the Democratic Party (DP), the Motherland Party and the Civil Will–Republican Party.
+Neither side had the enough seats to form a government.
+Thus, a coalition government between the coalition and the MPRP was established.
+On 20 August 2004, Elbegdorj became the prime minister for the second time as the leader of the grand coalition government.

-In 2005 Mongolian presidential election Nambaryn Enkhbayar (MPRP) was elected as the country's president.

-The MPRP won a majority (46 of 76 seats) in 2008 parliamentary elections.
-The Democratic Party won 27 seats with the three remaining seats going to minor parties and an independent.
-MPRP formed a coalition government with the Democratic Party although MPRP had enough seats to form a government alone in parliament.